cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 });
 ```

 Next we had a route for `/consent`.
-This is our redirect URI that ACP will redirect users to after they authenticate.
-The process for handling the custom consent page callback is found here [Integrating the custom consent page with ACP](https://docs.authorization.cloudentity.com/guides/ob_guides/custom_consent_page/?q=custom%20consent).
+This is our redirect URI that Cloudentity authorization platform will redirect users to after they authenticate.
+The process for handling the custom consent page callback is found here [Integrating the custom consent page](https://docs.authorization.cloudentity.com/guides/ob_guides/custom_consent_page/?q=custom%20consent).
 We get the login id and login state params.
 If they are missing we display an error and return.
 Once we have our login id and state we then `getScopGrants`.
 ```
 router.get('/consent', (req, res) => {
   const login_id = req.query.login_id;